g-plane/typed-query-selector/README.md

 All you need to do is to import this module, then the `querySelector` and `querySelectorAll` function will be enhanced.

+This module only works at type level and doesn't have any runtime code.

 ```typescript
 import 'typed-query-selector'